 Privacy and Data Security Laws.
-While the Fund has adopted policies and procedures regarding the platforms' and custodian's protection and use of non-public personal information, the Fund cannot guarantee the security of that data and cannot guarantee that service providers have been and will continue to comply with the U.S. Federal Gramm-Leach-Bliley Act ("GLBA"), other data security and privacy laws and any other related regulatory requirements.
-Violations of GLBA and other laws could subject the Fund to litigation and/or fines, penalties or other regulatory action, which, individually or in the aggregate, could have an adverse effect on the Fund.
+While the Fund has adopted policies and procedures regarding the platforms' and custodian's protection and use of non-public personal information, the Fund cannot guarantee the security of that data and cannot guarantee that the platforms or other service providers have been and will continue to comply with the U.S. Federal Gramm-Leach-Bliley Act ("GLBA"), other federal and state or foreign data security and privacy laws and any other related regulatory requirements.
+Violations of GLBA and other laws could subject the platforms or Fund to litigation and/or fines, penalties or other regulatory action, which, individually or in the aggregate, could have an adverse effect on the platforms or the Fund.
 The Fund may also face regulations related to privacy and data security in the other jurisdictions in which the Fund invests.